 RIBA Foundation in Architecture course

-Are you interested in the field of architecture?
-Do you want to build a portfolio and gain paid work experience before starting a Part 1 course and pursuing a career in architecture?
-You can with the RIBA Foundation in Architecture course, part of the RIBA Studio programme.
-This course is delivered under a unique partnership with the School of Architecture at Oxford Brookes on behalf of the Royal Institute of British Architects.
+The RIBA Foundation in Architecture course targets those interested in a career in architecture, who want to build a portfolio and gain paid work experience before applying for a Part 1 course.
+The course is part of the RIBA Studio programme and is delivered under a unique partnership with the School of Architecture at Oxford Brookes on behalf of the Royal Institute of British Architects.

 The RIBA Foundation course will help you to:

 - gain skills in conceptual and creative thinking, building confidence and knowledge in the field

 - build a portfolio of work to prepare for further study or work

 - gain salaried work experience in architectural practice or creative industry for a minimum of 200 hours

 - connect in a professional network and learn in peer-to-peer sessions with RIBA Studio Part 1 and Part 2 students in the industry